Table of Contents[Hide][Show]

 White clay, Kaolinite, China clay, French Green clay—this ingredient has such a long history of use in so many different industries that it has a whole slew of common names.

 The main component of kaolin, as we call it, is the mineral kaolinite.
 It is mined all over the planet from China to Europe to the US.
 Pure kaolinite is bright white, though kaolin clay often has other minerals present that add slight coloration to the clay, most often it has a pinkish hue from iron oxide or a greenish color from decomposing plant material.

 Internal uses of kaolin

-Kaolin has been used internally to help with the digestive system.
+You know how Tums and other antacids leave a chalky taste in your mouth?
+Well, western medicine didn’t come up with that.
+Kaolin has been used internally throughout history to help with the digestive system.
 Because the clay doesn’t breakdown and isn’t absorbed into the body, it’s very useful in issues like ulcers, sores, and swelling because it coats the entirety of the digestive tract.

 Although it is considered safe to consume, this ingredient is all about the dosage.
-The clay is absorbent so it’s helpful with issues like diarrhea and has the potential to improve conditions like IBS and leaky gut.
+The clay is absorbent so it’s a helpful stool firmer with issues like diarrhea and has the potential to improve conditions like IBS and leaky gut.
 Pharmaceutical companies even use it in their medications to make the chemical constituents easier on the stomach and to control absorption rates.

 People exposed to the powder in large quantities long term, like mine workers, can develop lung issues because the powder can get into the air and get stuck in the lungs when it’s breathed in.